ar4angeel/example_notepad/README.md

-check todo/server.py \n
+check todo/server.py

-i write the code in clean python and so that give you expirience to explore without requirements. \n i use the python 3.11 \n
+i write the code in clean python and so that give you expirience to explore without requirements.

+i use the python 3.11

-python -m venv virt \n
+python -m venv virt

-cd -> virt/Scripts \n
+cd -> virt/Scripts

 activate (win -> .bat)